Fernando Salas (baseball): St. Louis Cardinals

 The Cardinals were impressed enough to buy Salas' contract from Saltillo in February 2007.
 He reported for spring training in Jupiter, Florida, remaining there for the entire season with the Cardinals High-A ball affiliate Palm Beach Cardinals.
 He advanced through the minor league system, playing for the Double-A Springfield Cardinals in 2008 and Triple-A Memphis Redbirds for the 2009 season.
 Salas began 2010 in Memphis but was called up to the majors for the first time on May 27, 2010.
 He made his major league debut the next day, pitching one scoreless inning.

 In 2011, he replaced Ryan Franklin as the Cardinals' closer, earning 24 saves in 68 appearances with a 2.28 ERA.
 Salas began the 2012 season with St. Louis, but after going 0–3 with a 6.32 ERA in 18 games, he was optioned to Triple-A Memphis.
 It was later learned that Salas had been hampered by a kidney stone, and once that medical situation passed he returned to St. Louis later in the season.
 He finished the 2012 season with a record of 1–4, 60 strikeouts, and a 4.30 ERA.

 Los Angeles Angels of Anaheim / Los Angeles Angels

 On November 22, 2013, he was traded along with David Freese to the Los Angeles Angels of Anaheim for Peter Bourjos and Randal Grichuk.

 New York Mets

 On August 31, the Angels traded Salas to the New York Mets for minor league pitcher Erik Manoah.
 He debuted for the club on September 1, pitching a scoreless inning against the Miami Marlins at Citi Field.
 On February 15, 2017, Salas signed a one-year contract with the Mets.
 On his thirty-second birthday, Salas recorded his first Major League hit off of Carlos Torres of the Milwaukee Brewers at Citi Field.
 He was designated for assignment on August 11, 2017.

 He was released by the Mets on August 16, 2017.

-Second stint with the Los Angeles Angels
+Los Angeles Angels (second stint)

 On August 19, 2017, Salas signed a minor league contract with the Los Angeles Angels.